kct2020/goutpal-com-skeleventy/site/blog/whats-your-biggest-gout-concern/index.md

 4. Add notes from the results pages to your gout plan.
 5. Discuss the concerns with your health professionals.

 It's a good idea to get into the habit of raising Issues with me if you need clarification about any of my results pages in step 4.
-Also, see the notes about Your Gout Concerns below.
+So see the notes about your gout issues below.

 ## Your Gout Concerns